 - larger sites with many users commonly configure devices to send queries to a local DNS server which is configured to forward queries to the HSCN DNS on their behalf and caches the result to improve lookup times for commonly requested resources.

-The existing HSCN DNS server IP addresses will be decommissioned when the TN contract ends and, to ensure continuity of service, new DNS server IP addresses have been enabled in parallel.
+The legacy HSCN DNS server IP addresses will be decommissioned when the TN contract ends and, to ensure continuity of service, replacement DNS server IP addresses have been enabled in parallel.
 It is necessary for all HSCN organisations to modify their configurations during the period of parallel operation.
 The DNS service that succeeds the existing TN provided DNS will inherit these new, NHS owned, IP addresses.

 Any locally-provided DNS servers (typically for local clients on LANs connected to the TN network) need to be configured to use a function called forwarding, to query the TN internal DNS infrastructure.
 This is a method used by DNS servers to specifically direct some or all their queries to other DNS server(s), which will attempt to resolve the DNS question on behalf of the DNS server doing the forwarding.
 In other words, it makes the locally-provided 'source' DNS server look exactly like a DNS client to cns0 and cns1.
 This could be likened to a proxy - where the server(s) being forwarded to will perform all the work on behalf of the source DNS server.
 While this term is not used in DNS nomenclature, it hopefully illustrates the function.